odeum/odeum-app/README.md

 - Styled Components (styled-components)
 - Redux (redux)
 - Code splitting
-- and all the other React stuff you love ...
+- and all the other cool React stuff you love ...

 ### Theme